gvwilson/thirdbit/src/fiction/makers-return/index.md

 Beevy flashed `HELLO` on its screen.

 Sindy took another step toward the small craft.
-"If you want to come out and talk,
+"I can't use the communicator thing to talk to you 'cuz they took it away from me, but if you want to come out and talk,
-I promise they won't shoot at you again."
+I promise they won't shoot you again."
 *I hope,* she added mentally.
-"Or if you just want to sit for a bit, that's aright too.
+"Or if you just want to sit for a bit, that's aright too."
-You can't use the communicator thing to tell me, though.
-I don't have that any more."

 She stood and waited,
-not knowing what else to say.
-She felt like she did when she had to stand up and answer a question in Miz Nabbles' class, or when she heard other kids talking about a birthday party and she didn't know if she was going to be invited or not.
+feeling like she did when she had to stand up and answer a question in Miz Nabbles' class, or when she heard other kids talking about a birthday party and she didn't know if she was going to be invited or not.